abhishek7kulkarni/abhishek7kulkarni.github.io/_posts/2018-12-15-Association-Rule-Mining-in-R.md

 categories: DataScience
 ---

-The dataset: A data set recording the disabilities of 21574 elderly people in the United States of America was collected as part of the National Long Term Care Survey (NLTCS).
+**The dataset**: A data set recording the disabilities of 21574 elderly people in the United States of America was collected as part of the National Long Term Care Survey (NLTCS).
 Each person’s disability in sixteen tasks of daily living were recorded.
 Six of the tasks are